 Which agencies handle advertising for Anheuser-Busch?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Anheuser-Busch?
+The company's main competitors in the US beer sector are MillerCoors, Constellation Brands and Heineken.
+In Canada, its main competitor is Molson, a unit of MolsonCoors.
 See Alcoholic Beverages Sector for other companies

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Historical profile information for Anheuser-Busch